pingidentity/pingidentity-devops-getting-started/docs/deployPingCentral.md

    * For standalone PingCentral containers, use:

-     ```bash
+     ```sh
-     docker run --volume ./conf/keystore.jks:/opt/in/instance/conf/keystore.jks
+     docker run --volume \
+      ./conf/keystore.jks:/opt/in/instance/conf/keystore.jks
      ```

-3. Configure PingCentral to use the created trust either by using environment variables or the properties file:
+1. Configure PingCentral to use the created trust either by using environment variables or the properties file:

    * Using environment variables

-     - For stacks, specify these environment variables in the `environment` definition of the `docker-compose.yml` file:
+     * For stacks, specify these environment variables in the `environment` definition of the `docker-compose.yml` file:

        ```yaml
        services: